AbsaOSS/spark-metadata-tool/README.md

    `hdfs://authority/path/to/data/_spark_metadata/<max_micro_batch_number>`

 > **NOTE**
 >
-> This tool trims data files to the size of `--max-micro-batch-number`.
-So make sure you counted your datafiles properly.
+> Metadata are aligned to the `--max-micro-batch-number,` so if the `—compaction-number` is higher than
-> Also when set too high all  the data will end up in one `.compact` file.
+> the number of metadata files, it can produce empty, but still valid, metadata files.

 ## Usage
 ### Obtaining